apicgg/vite-mern-template/README.md

 This has been created with the official [Vite](https://vitejs.dev/) template (`npm create vite@latest`) and some extended setup.
 There are two separate folders called `server` and `client`.
 The entry point for the backend is `server/src/index.js`.

+Any package manager can be used with this project (e.g. npm, yarn or pnpm).

 > Thanks to [awesome-vite](https://github.com/vitejs/awesome-vite) for publishing this project.

 ## Tools